 singularity run docker://godlovedc/lolcow

-In this example, the Docker image is retrieved and cached locally, converted to SIF, and then executed according to its runscript; although the image remains in the local cache, the SIF file is not saved.
-To retain a copy of the SIF file, the image should be pulled as follows:
+In this example, the Docker image is retrieved and cached locally, converted to SIF, and then executed according to its runscript; although the image remains in the local cache, the SIF™ file is not saved.
+To retain a copy of the SIF™ file, the image should be pulled as follows:

 singularity pull docker://godlovedc/lolcow

-In this latter case, "lolcow_latest.sif" is retained locally fort reuse.
+In this latter case, "lolcow_latest.sif" is retained locally for reuse.

-Singularity Desktop for macOS (Alpha Preview) allows Linux containers to be designed, built, tested, and signed/verified on macOS.
-Although the long-term plan is to deliver UX parity on macOS when compared to Linux, the current alpha preview implementation is the starting point.
+Singularity Desktop for macOS (Beta Release) allows Linux containers to be designed, built, tested, and signed/verified on macOS.
+Although the long-term plan is to deliver UX parity on macOS when compared to Linux, the current beta release implementation is the starting point.

 From the end user’s perspective, the documentation here provides an excellent starting point for currently supported commands.
 Administrator-facing documentation is also available, and can be found here.

-Singularity for macOS is currently available as an alpha-stage preview release.
+Singularity for macOS is currently available as an beta release.
 In this section, known limitations of the port to macOS are identified.

 Build command limitations